If you’ve ever picked up a bottle of whiskey, chances are you’ve seen the word “proof” on the label. But what does it actually mean?

 Whiskey fans explore a wide range of tastes and styles.
 The main types include Scotch, Bourbon, Irish Whiskey, Canadian Whiskey, and Japanese Whisky.
 Each type has its own special traits and proof needs.

-Whiskey proof affects how strong the flavor is and the alcohol content.
-Higher proof whiskeys are bolder, while lower proofs are smoother.
-Trying different proofs can make your whiskey tasting journey more exciting.
+Whiskey proof affects the strength of the flavor and the alcohol content.
+Higher-proof whiskeys are bolder, while lower-proof whiskeys are smoother.
+Trying different proofs can make your whiskey-tasting journey more exciting.

 The Legal Aspects of Whiskey Proof